 9. Add this node to the failure domain of the relevant failover policy.
-In order to do this, the entire failover policy must be redefined, including the additional node in the failure domain.
+In order to do this, you must redefine the entire failover policy to include the additional node in the failure domain.

-Delete a Node from an Active Cluster
+Deleting a Node from an Active Cluster